refuel-ai/refuel-docs/docs/python-sdk.md

 ### Define a new Task

-You can create a new task programmatically within a given project as follows:
+You can create a new task programmatically within a given project using the `create_task` function:

 ```python
 import refuel